 Your business must clearly define its learning objectives and desired outcomes in order to focus on the appropriate goals.
-For example, you might want to improve productivity rates or reduce on site incidents.
+For example, you might want to improve productivity rates, motivate staff or reduce on site incidents.
 Once you have set out your goals can you then start to create courses that provide this key knowledge to your employees.

 Target learning outcomes towards each role accordingly

 The next step is to align your learning objectives on a role to role basis, keeping in mind individual employee skills and knowledge.

 For example, confined space training to plant operators working in enclosed areas or hazardous substance protocols to reduce incidents to staff working with chemical processes.
 Create a list that features all of the desired outcomes, then link it to performance goals and employees respective skills.

 Measuring and monitoring performance should be used as a means to support employees.
 Set clear goals and respond to performance on an individual basis.
 Understanding strengths and weaknesses puts your business in a position to respond positively and offer appropriate training.